 According to George Birrell, CPA and founder of TaxHub, there are quite a few options for people who want to purchase groceries online.

-If you’d prefer to have your groceries delivered, Walmart and Amazon allow you to use your Electronic Benefits Transfer (EBT) card—a payment system SNAP participants use—and opt for delivery.
+If you’d prefer to have your groceries delivered, Walmart and Amazon allow you to use your Electronic Benefits Transfer (EBT) card—a payment system that SNAP participants use—and opt for delivery.

 In fact, Shannon Payton, a certified credit counselor at Payton Credit Services, said she often recommends food-stamp recipients use Walmart pickup.